isaacs/node-glob/README.md

   `false`, and a custom `Ignore` is provided that does not have an `add()` method, then it will throw an error.

+  > [!NOTE]
-  **Caveat** It _only_ ignores matches that would be a descendant of a previous match, and only if that descendant is matched _after_ the ancestor is encountered.
-Since the file system walk happens in indeterminate order, it's possible that a match will already be added before its ancestor, if multiple or braced patterns are used.
+  > It _only_ ignores matches that would be a descendant
+  > of a previous match, and only if that descendant is matched
+  > _after_ the ancestor is encountered.
+Since the file system walk
+  > happens in indeterminate order, it's possible that a match will
+  > already be added before its ancestor, if multiple or braced
+  > patterns are used.

   For example: